krek0/pineapple-ml/README.md

 The project is not yet usable

 # How to use

+## Interactively
-Currently you have to do `make run` with utop installed on your computer
+Do `make run` with utop installed on your computer

 Then you can do `run "<code>"`

+## Executable
+Do `make` to build then run the executable in builds/out with a file path at argument

 # Code example
 `let f = fun x -> x+12 in f 12`